metadata toggle

 Adverse reactions

-Transient local reactions mostly consisting of hard non-painful swellings of up to 2 cm diameter were very commonly observed in laboratory studies and field trials.
-A biphasic pattern of the local reactions, consisting of an increase and decrease followed by another increase and decrease of the size, is commonly observed.
-In individual pigs the size may increase to 4 cm and redness may be observed.
-The local reactions disappear completely within approximately 5 weeks after vaccination.
+* Mostly consisting of hard non-painful swellings of up to 2 cm diameter.
+A biphasic pattern of the injection site swelling, consisting of an increase and decrease followed by another increase and decrease of the size, is commonly observed.
+In individual pigs the size may increase to 6.5 cm and redness and/or scabs may be observed.
+The injection site swellings disappear completely within approximately 7 weeks after vaccination.

 Use during pregnancy or lactation